 Applied example

-In this example, we will create the qubit-boson Hamiltonian we have used for open-system research in our paper, for 1 qubit and 3 bosonic modes.
+In this example, we will create the spin-boson Hamiltonian we have used for open-system research in our paper, for 1 spin and 3 bosonic modes.

 \[ \hat{H} = \frac {\hbar \Delta} {2} \sigma^z_0, \]